 How Long to the Top Of The Rock?

 This doesn’t take into account the Time to get your timed ticket though.
-We use a CityPass and as such get to use the VIP Line which rarely has more than one person in it.
+We tend to use Attractions Passes and as such get to use the VIP Line which rarely has more than one person in it.
 For most people, the queues are still light.
 We would not expect you to queue more than about 10 Minutes for your ticket and often less.
 The problem with this is that having got your slot.
 You will probably have to wait.
-The next few slots are usually sold out and you may have to wait up to an hour for the slot.
-Planning ahead is Key here.
-Either book your ticket in advance or go plenty of time before you want to go to the top and spend time exploring or maybe eating in the area.
-If you plan to go for sunset we advise booking ahead, either online or go in person.
-With a City pass, we go the day before when in the area and book then.
+The next few slots are usually sold out and you may have to wait up to an hour for the next slot.

 Feel free to spend as long as you like up there.
 There is no one checking if you have come down or not.
 So just enjoy the view.
 We spend quite a bit of time up the top waiting for Sunsets!

 It is worth Noting that Due to Coronavirus restrictions all attractions need pre-booking but as the Top of the Rock has always worked this way little has changed.